nephila/django-app-enabler/docs/addon_configuration.rst

 ``django-app-enabler`` support can be enabled by adding a :ref:`addon_json` to any django application (see below for the structure).

+.. note: To make easier to find compatible packages, add ``django-app-enabler`` to the package keywords.

 See :ref:`limitations` for limitations and caveats.

 .. _addon_json: